Connecting wood using dowel joinery can be a tricky job.

-With the 3-ways dowel jig that you can discover in this blog, making connections with dowels is super easy and fast.
+With the unique 3-ways dowel jig that you can discover in this article, making joints with dowels is super easy and fast.

 No more struggling to make dowel connections from now on!

-With this 3 way doweling jig you become the king of the dowel connections!
+With this DIY doweling jig, you become the king of the dowel connections!

-Download the plans, build this awesome jig and connect wood using dowel joinery like a pro.
+Download the DIY dowel jig plans, make your own dowel jig, and connect wood using dowel joinery like a pro.